rcarcasses/vue-cytoscape/README.md

 ```

 ## Internal lifecycle hooks and cytoscape extensions
-Many features of cytoscape come as external dependencies or extensions.
+Many features of `cytoscape` come as external dependencies or extensions.
 To use an extension you can use the following life cycle hooks:

-- `preConfig` if defined, it will be called with the cytoscape constructor function before creating the cytoscape instance.
+- `preConfig` if defined, it will be called with the cytoscape constructor function before creating the `cytoscape` instance.
-- `afterCreate` if defined, it will be called after the creation of the cytoscape instance with this instance as argument.
-This is also a good place to register mouse events and similar interactions.
+- `afterCreate` if defined, it will be called after the creation of the `cytoscape` instance with this instance as argument.

 For example, in the following code we register and configure the `contextMenus` extension:
 ```javascript